RomlinGroup/Flatpack/warehouse/sandbox/README.md

 > :warning: **DISCLAIMER:** This repository contains our research.
 Verify the information and do your own research (DYOR).
 We assume no responsibility for accuracy or completeness.

-`sandbox` is our experimental flatpack for development and testing.

 Flatpack is currently experimental.
 Please refrain from using it in production environments.